Axbon/crammer/readme.md

 for sql injection type of attacks.
 Plus, it just looks better, more organized.

 Few dependencies, only pg and types

+### Version history

+- 1.0 - The path to the .sql dir was relative to process.cwd()
+- 2.0 - The path to the .sql dir has to be the full absolute path to the dir containing .sql files.

 ### Important